-Mr. T.N, is a 23-year-old male student with no previous medical history or any known keratoconus in his family.
+Mr. T.N, is a 24-year-old male student with no previous medical history or any known keratoconus in his family.
 He first came to us for a refractive surgery suitability assessment.
 The patient complained of a progressive decrease in visual acuity in the right eye.
 He also noted the perception of vertical ghosting with the right eye, which persists despite the wear of corrective spectacles for mild myopia (RE :-2.75 D, LE : -3.00D).

 Clinical examination with the slit lamp revealed Vogt’s striae (fine whitish lines in the posterior stroma) and Fleischer ring (Fleischer rings are pigmented rings in the peripheral cornea, resulting from iron deposition in basal epithelial cells, in the form of hemosiderin), in the right eye.